 Quick and easy dinner recipes like these Thai noodles save my life.

 This meal can seriously be pulled together in the time it takes to boil the noodles.
 Chop any veggies you have in your crisper and make the sauce when the noodles are boiling then toss the noodles into a bowl with the sauce as soon as they are drained.
 Throw in the veggies then sprinkle on some chopped peanuts, sesame seeds, and fresh cilantro as a garnish and you've got an incredible meal that's ready to eat in less than 15 minutes!

-- 1 tbsp soy sauce, tamari, or coconut aminos (use 3 tbsp coconut aminos if you avoid soy)
+- 1 tablespoon soy sauce tamari, or coconut aminos (use 3 tablespoon coconut aminos if you avoid soy)

 - juice and zest of one fresh lime

-- 1-2 tsp Sriracha chili sauce, to taste
+- 1-2 teaspoon Sriracha chili sauce to taste

 - 1 lb pasta of choice or fresh veggie noodles of choice